ml-evs/matador/README.rst

 Usage
 ------

 For basic command-line usage, please explore the help system for each sub-command.
-Common workflows can be found under :ref:`examples` and :ref:`tutorials`.
+Common workflows can be found under ``examples/`` and :ref:`tutorials_index`.

 The full Python API documentation can be found under :ref:`modules`.